taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 3.3 	Software Interfaces

-The application will use a Maria DB database on the same server in order to store user data.
+The application will use mySQL and a Maria DB database on the same server in order to store user data.
 This will run on Fedora Linux v24.

 #### 3.4 	Communications Interfaces